choppymaster/shone-bot/README.md

 A discord bot which is written in node.js and uses discord.js as the Base module.

 ## Installing
-### Step 1: Cloning the repository and installing node.js & yarn
+### Step 1: Cloning the repository and installing node.js & NPM/yarn
 First you need to clone the repository, by downloading as a zip file.
 You can click the "clone or download" button to clone this repo.
-You also download node.js for coding, and yarn for pkg updates.
+You should also download node.js, and yarn/NPM for pkg updates.
+Note: NPM is now default installed with nodejs.

 ### Step 2: Creating the bot
 You need to create a new application on [discord developer portal](https://discord.com/developers/applications).
 Then you will need to: